 Online Bachelor of Science in Biological Sciences – Genetics, Cell and Developmental Biology

-Arizona State University’s online Bachelor of Science in biological sciences with a concentration in genetics, cell and developmental biology is a one-of-a-kind degree that combines the study of three essential areas of life science.
+Arizona State University’s online Bachelor of Science in biological sciences with a concentration in genetics, cell and developmental biology is a one-of-a-kind degree that combines three essential areas of life science.
 You’ll gain a deep understanding of genetics, cells and developmental biology to prepare you for careers in medicine, biotechnology or medical research.
+Unlock your possibilities through world-class biology courses that allow you to apply skills, not just pass exams.

 Quick facts